Before you begin

 Click Check my progress to verify the objective.

 Great job!
-You learned how to successfully attach a tag to a table with Data Catalog.
+You learned how to successfully create and attach a tag to a table with Data Catalog.

 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.